 Many businesses turn to Triumph Business Capital to get their invoices factored for relief from today’s financial pressures.
 Faster and easier than a bank loan, getting an invoice factored doesn’t rely on your credit or your years in operation.
 You simply convert your invoices into immediate cash to cover operating costs without taking on debt.

-In some cases, factoring an invoice is the only way a business can get cash quickly.
+In some cases, invoice factoring is the only way a business can get cash quickly.
 In others, it’s simply the smartest way to get cash today.
-But what risks are involved when it comes to factoring your invoicesinvoice factoring involve?
+But what risks are involved when it comes to invoice factoring?

 In its infancy, a few unprofessional factoring companies charged excessive fees and used deceptive business practices, giving the entire industry a black eye.
 Now, however, factoring is not only widely accepted; it’s a trusted funding source for businesses across many industries.

 Of course, before entering into any business relationship, you should always exercise due diligence.
 Investigate how long the factor has been in business and find out where its headquarters are located.
 Check into the background of its management team.
 Go a step further and ask for referrals from current clients, and then research complaints or lawsuits using web searches, the Better Business Bureau, and your state’s Attorney General’s Office.
 Remember to trust your gut: if you feel you can’t build trust with the factor, walk away.

 As a respected industry leader and a proud member of the International Factoring Association (IFA), Triumph Business Capital strictly adheres to the IFA’s code of ethics.
 Providing invoice factoring for over 7,000 small to mid-sized businesses since 2004, Triumph Business Capital is backed by the extensive assets of Triumph Bancorp, Inc., a financial holding company that maintains a diversified line of community banking, commercial finance, and asset management activities.